 - Ramblers: Prune to remove winter damage and dead wood or to shape and keep size in check.
 Ramblers bloom only once and can be pruned right after flowering, all the way back to 2 to 3 inches if you wish.
 They will quickly regrow and you won't lose any flowers, the following season.

-- Modern Shrub Roses: This group is repeat bloomers, blooming on mature, but not old, woody stems.
+- Modern Shrub Roses: This group is one of repeat bloomers, blooming on mature, but not old, woody stems.
 Leave them unpruned to increase vigor for the first two years and then use the "one-third" method.
 Each year remove one-third of the oldest canes (in addition to any dead, diseased or dying canes).
 See more on how to prune Knock Out and shrub roses.

 - Climbers: Climbers may repeat bloom.
 Prune these early, to remove winter damage and dead wood.
 Prune again, after flowering, to shape and keep their size in check.
 Remove and replace old and weakening long canes as needed.
 See more on how to prune and train climbing roses.